blinken/paradar/doc/user-manual.md

 ### Guide-me-home

-This feature allows you to record your takeoff point, and pardar will calculate the bearing back home from your current location and display it with a green light.
+This feature allows you to record your takeoff point, and paradar will calculate the bearing back home from your current location and display it with a green light.